davesmotleyprojects/RTL_SpectrumSweeper/README.md

 > -o (set the frequency offset value) valid values are integer values in Hz. (default = 0).
    - This value will rescale the x-axis frequency values. (that's it).
 This is useful when using an upconverter.
      For example, when using a "Ham It Up" the correct value would be '-o -125000000'.

+> --palette (set color palette) valid values are "default, extended, charolastra, twente, custom".
+   - To use the --rgbxy settings the palette must be set to "custom"

+> --rgbxy (sets R G B color, Contrast, Brightness) valid values are all [0-255].
+   - R G B values correspond to RGB color codes. (e.g. "0 255 255" = CYAN, "0 255 127" = SPRING GREEN)
+   - X sets contrast (color start index).
+   - Y sets brightness (color stop index).
+   - X value must be less than Y value.')

 [opt2] [FILENAME] are the options required for rtl_power.
 These options are un-modified.
 Enter values exactly as you would when using rtl_power from the command line.